dgdekoning/myFAIR-iKnowIT/README.md

     *   Click on the "Process >>" button to start searching for your files.

     d.
 Find your files using a group name:
-    *   Select the option "Get samples from group".
+    *   Select the option "Get samples from study".
     *   Enter the name of a group.
     *   Click on the "Process >>" button to start searching for your files.